Page last updated: December 16, 2020

 Natural history, ethnobotany, and artistry are features of this “arboretum” of lyrical beauty.
 Seeing Trees: A Poetic Arboretum is not only beautiful to read but visually to see the lines of the poems formatted to display tree morphology as topiary shapes.
 Duly named in the subtitle, Seeing Trees: A Poetic Arboretum, brims with the natural history of Gondwana's ancient floral remnant in Australia.
 By including the Aboriginal tribal common names and uses, the poems sing of humans' ancient relationships with the trees.
 Even the natural history of the trees can be found in the poetry; for example, the fruits of the semi-parasitic quandong are eaten by emus that scatter the seeds.
 The semi-parasitic feature of quandong led me to search further, as did many of the other allusions.
 Readers of this book will find it both literary and educational.

-Victoria I. Sullivan, Former professor of Biology, Writer of fiction and nonfiction, her most recent book is Rogue Genes.
+—Victoria I. Sullivan, Former professor of Biology, Writer of fiction and nonfiction, her most recent book is Rogue Genes.

 December 4, 2020: Review in The West Australian

-“… A rich collection of poems and illustrations which sing of the beauty, the power, and the tragedy of trees … ‘Have you ever breathed inside a tree’ …Glen answers with inky emanations of a tree’s inscape.”
+and the tragedy of trees … ‘Have you ever breathed inside a tree’ …Glen answers with

-Dr Vivienne Glance, performer, dramatist, poet, and writer has kindly agreed to launch Seeing Trees.
-Local poets will read poems selected from the book and copies may be purchased at the event for $20 (Also from New Editions Bookshop)
+Seeing Trees.
+Local poets will read poems selected from the book and copies may be